keva91/Behance-LP/README.md

 ## Getting Started

-To get you started you can simply clone the repository and install the dependencies
+To get you started you can simply clone the repository and install the dependencies and run the app

 ### Prerequisites